cat-girl-queen/catgirlqueen-repo/content/pages/index.md

       #### titles

+      cat, dog, girl, woman - anyone can call me these at any time

+      pup, kit, kitty, princess - call me these affectionately, but i reserve the right to say "don't call me that"

-      miss, ma'am, madam, mommy, princess - for when i'm feeling dominant
+      miss, ma'am, madam, mommy, princess - for when i'm feeling dominant, or for anyone who wants to worship me

+      lady, dude, bro, sis, any queer slurs - for my friends and partners... you'll know when you can call me these <3
   - type: DividerSection
     title: Divider
     elementId: ''